McDaMastR/CollatzConjectureSimulator/README.md

 cmake --build build
 ```

-By default, only the executable will be built.
-To instead build the SPIR-V, add `--target spirv`.
-To build both, also
-add `--target cltzExe`.
-To specify the build configuration, add `--config CONFIG` (only applies for multi-config
-generators).

 The above command will create a `bin` directory containing the SPIR-V and executable.
 If built in debug, the executable
 will be named `cltz-dbg`.
 Otherwise, it will be named `cltz`.
 The executable can be moved to a different file location,
-but the SPIR-V must also be moved alongside it, else the program will be unable to locate the generated SPIR-V.
+but the generated SPIR-V must also be moved alongside it, else the program will be unable to locate the SPIR-V.

 The executable provides a command line interface and uses the initial command line parameters to specify the operation
 of the program.
-Parameters beginning with a double hyphen (--) reference options.
-Some options themselves accept a
+Parameters beginning with a hyphen (-) or double hyphen (--) reference options.
+Some options themselves
-parameter, which must be given immediately following the option as the next CLI parameter.
-To view a comprehensive list
+accept a parameter, which must be given immediately following the option as the next CLI parameter.
+To view a
-of options, use the `-h` or `--help` option.
+comprehensive list of options, use the `-h` or `--help` option.

 In most cases, the executable will initiate the program's main loop.
 If during this process the `Enter` or `Return` keys
 are pressed, the program will break from the main loop and begin to exit.
 Each iteration of the main loop will output